-A 40 minutes drive from the house is the medieval walled city of Kotor.
-Behind the mighty 20m ramparts that shield Kotor from the waterfront are vegetable and fish markets, the harbour bustle and a labyrinth of small streets which offer excellent shopping and a great selection of bars and restaurant for a night out.
+A 40-minute drive from the house is the medieval walled city of Kotor.
+Behind the mighty 20m, ramparts that shield Kotor from the waterfront are vegetable and fish markets, the harbour bustle and a labyrinth of small streets which offer excellent shopping and a great selection of bars and restaurant for a night out.
 Kotor is listed by UNESCO as a World Heritage Site.

 Budva Old Town

-A 50 minutes drive from the house is the most impressive medieval walled city of Budva.
-It has a similar look and feels as Kotor with narrow streets and small squares and life of traditional music and dance.
+A 50-minute drive from the house is the most impressive medieval walled city of Budva.
+It has a similar look and feels to Kotor, with narrow streets, small squares, and a life of traditional music and dance.
 Why not grab a boat and take a leisurely sail along the coastline and many small islands?